rorywalsh/CabbageRack/README.md

 #### Notes:
 - Modules have two inputs and two outputs.
 All Csound instrument must use `nchnls=2`.
-- Currently only 'rsliders' and 'labels' are supported.
+- Currently only `rslider`, `label` and `checkbox` widgets are supported.
+And in a basic fashion only.
 - Slider only take min, max and value parameters, increment, and skew factor are not yet supported
 - Modules are named by their folder, which should contain a .csd file of the same name, therefore, no whitespaces can be used.
 Use `_` or `-` instead.
 - Colours are `RGBA` only, there is no support for colour names.